Email marketing for freelancers and agencies

 Email ideas for freelancers and agencies

 The quarterly check-in Subject line: “Quick update from [Your Name].
-What I’ve been working on” Every quarter, send a brief update to your client list.
+What I’ve been working on” Each quarter, send a brief update to your client list.
 Share one or two recent projects (with permission), mention any new skills or services, and end with a friendly “If you have anything coming up, I’d love to chat.”
-This alone generates more repeat business than any other tactic.
+This alone drives more repeat business than any other tactic.

 Portfolio showcase Subject line: “New project: [Brief description].
-Take a look” When you complete a project you’re proud of, share it with your network.
-A visual email with a few photos or screenshots and a brief description of the challenge and solution.
+Take a look” When you finish a project you’re proud of, share it.
+A visual email with a few photos or screenshots and a short note on the challenge and solution.

-Industry insights Subject line: “Three website trends that matter for your business in 2026” Share your expertise with a short, useful email about trends or tips relevant to your clients’ businesses.
-This positions you as a thought leader and keeps you valuable in their eyes.
+Industry insights Subject line: “Three website trends that matter for your business in 2026” Share a short, useful email about trends or tips relevant to your clients’ businesses.
+This positions you as an expert and keeps you valuable.

 New service announcement Subject line: “I’m now offering [New Service].
-Here’s how it can help” When you expand your offerings, let everyone know.
-Include a clear explanation of who it’s for and why it matters.
+Here’s how it can help” When you expand your offerings, let everyone know who it’s for and why it matters.

 End-of-year roundup Subject line: “2026 in review: a year of great projects” A year-end email summarizing your best work, thanking clients, and looking ahead.
-This is a natural, non-salesy way to stay visible.
+A natural, non-salesy way to stay visible.

 The genuine check-in Subject line: “How’s everything going?”
-Sometimes the most effective email is the simplest.
-A short message asking how their business is going, with no pitch attached.
+Sometimes the simplest email works best.
+A short message asking how their business is going, with no pitch.
 Genuineness stands out in a world of marketing noise.

 Real results

-Freelancers who stay in regular email contact with past clients report 2-3 times more repeat projects compared to those who only reach out when looking for work.
-That’s not surprising.
-When you’re consistently present in someone’s inbox, you’re the natural first choice when they need help.
+Freelancers who stay in regular email contact with past clients report 2-3 times more repeat projects than those who only reach out when looking for work.
+No surprise: when you’re consistently present in someone’s inbox, you’re the natural first choice when they need help.

-Consider this: if you have 100 past clients and contacts on your email list, and just 5% come back with a new project each quarter, that’s 5 new projects from warm leads who already trust you.
-No cold pitching, no bidding against competitors, no convincing someone to take a chance on you.
+Consider this: with 100 past clients on your list, if just 5% return with a new project each quarter, that’s 5 new projects from warm leads who already trust you.
+No cold pitching, no bidding against competitors.

 The time investment is minimal.
-A quarterly email takes 15-20 minutes to write and send.
-That’s less than an hour per year for a marketing strategy that consistently delivers real revenue.
+A quarterly email takes 15-20 minutes to write and send, less than an hour a year for a strategy that consistently delivers revenue.
 Read more about the dos and don’ts of email marketing as a freelancer.

 Tips for freelancer email marketing